bderenzi/bderenzi-www/README.md

     npm install

-This will pulland install all of the required `nodejs` packages.
+This will pull and install all of the required `nodejs` packages.
 It will also trigger `bower` to install dependencies.

 Build and test using  `'gulp'`: